Giovanni Volpato: Biography

-Giovanni Volpato was born in Bassano del Grappa (then in the state of Venice).
+Giovanni Volpato was born in Bassano del Grappa (then part of the Republic of Venice).
 He received his first training from his mother, an embroiderer, and then studied under Giovanni Antonio Remondini.
 In 1762 he went to Venice and worked with Joseph Wagner and Francesco Bartolozzi, engraving several plates after Piazzetta, Mariotto, Amiconi, Zuccarelli, Marco Ricci and others.
 He worked for some time for the Duke of Parma, until a plate of the Monument of Francesco Algarotti in Pisa brought him wider notice.

 In 1771, following a suggestion of his patron Girolamo Zulian, he moved to Rome, where he founded a school of engraving and gained a reputation for his series of plates after the frescoes of the Raphael Rooms and Loggias in the Vatican (1770–77).
-Some of these plates were hand-colored by Francesco Panini, and did not necessarily reproduce the actual design or subjects of the Loggias' vaults and pilasters, but they became much in demand among visitors to Rome.
-Volpato also engraved a set of plates after Annibale Caracci's decorations in the Palazzo Farnese.
+Some of these plates were hand-coloured by Francesco Panini, and did not necessarily reproduce the actual design or subjects of the Loggias' vaults and pilasters, but they became much in demand among visitors to Rome.
+Volpato made this impressive panorama of Rome based on Francesco Panini's drawings, part of the Rijksmuseum collection:

+With the collaboration of Francesco Panini and Lodovico Teseo, on one hand, and, together with Pietro Bettelini, on the other hand, a series of prints after frescoes painted by Annibale Carracci in the Galleria di Palazzo Farnese, were published by Volpato between 1775 and 1777.

 He engraved a series of landscapes and vedute of Rome with Pietro Ducros.

 Volpato was a friend of the British painter and antiquarian, Gavin Hamilton.
 When Volpato himself became an excavator, he supplied Hamilton with some sculptures and engravings for his Schola Italica Picturae, while Hamilton introduced him to clients interested in his findings and publications.